-I manage a web design/user experience team at a media/publishing company in Indianapolis, Indiana where I’ve worked since 1994.
-We publish textbooks and computers science and business books, and my team designs and builds the online bookstores for those publishing ventures.
+I am a senior user-interface designer at a global media/publishing company with a division in Indianapolis, Indiana where I’ve worked since 1994.
+We publish textbooks and computers science and business books, and design online learning products.

 Need to talk to me?
 Here’s a contact form.